-Some patients treated with Soliris for PNH or other diseases, including patients who have participated in our clinical trials, have died or suffered potentially life-threatening diseases either during or after ending their Soliris treatments.
+Some patients treated with Soliris for PNH and other diseases, including patients who have participated in our clinical trials, have died or suffered potentially life-threatening diseases either during or after ending their Soliris treatments.
 In particular, use of C5 Inhibitors, such as Soliris, is associated with an increased risk for certain types of infection, including Meningococcal infection.
 Serious cases of Meningococcal infection can result in severe illness, including but not limited to brain damage, loss of limbs or parts of limbs, kidney failure, or death.
 Under controlled settings, patients in our eculizumab trials all receive vaccination against Meningococcal infection prior to first administration of Soliris and patients who are prescribed Soliris in most countries are required by prescribing guidelines to be vaccinated prior to receiving their first dose.
 A physician may not have the opportunity to timely vaccinate a patient in the event of an acute emergency episode, such as the health crisis that began in May 2011 in Europe, principally in Germany, due to the epidemic of infections from Enterohemorrhagic Escherichia coli.
 Vaccination does not, however, eliminate all risk of Meningococcal infection.
-Some patients treated with Soliris who had been vaccinated have experienced Meningococcal infection, including patients who have suffered serious illness or death.
+Additionally, in some countries there may not be any vaccine approved for general use or approved for use in infants and children.
+Some patients treated with Soliris who had been vaccinated have nonetheless experienced Meningococcal infection, including patients who have suffered serious illness or death.
 Each such incident is required to be reported to appropriate regulatory agencies in accordance with relevant regulations.

 We are also aware of a potential risk for PNH patients who delay a dose of Soliris or discontinue their treatment of Soliris.
 Treatment with Soliris blocks complement and allows complement-sensitive PNH red blood cells to increase in number.
 If treatment with Soliris is thereafter delayed or discontinued, a greater number of red blood cells therefore would become susceptible to destruction when the patient's complement system is no longer blocked.
 The rapid destruction of a larger number of a patient's red blood cells may lead to numerous complications, including death.
 Several PNH patients in our studies of Soliris have received delayed doses or discontinued their treatment.
 In none of those circumstances were significant complications shown to be due to rapid destruction of a larger number of PNH red blood cells; however, we have not studied the delay or termination of treatment in enough patients to determine that such complications in the future are unlikely to occur.
 Additionally, such delays or discontinuations may be associated with significant complications without evidence of such rapid cell destruction.
-Clinical evaluations of outcomes in the post-marketing setting are required to be reported to appropriate regulatory agencies in accordance with relevant regulations.
-Determination of significant complications associated with the delay or discontinuation of Soliris could have a material adverse effect on our ability to sell Soliris for PNH.